 The purpose of this document is to provide guidance to complement the Remuneration Regulations and information as to how the Legal Aid Agency (LAA) will process claims for payment.
 It is for the benefit of legal aid lawyers, legal and billing clerks, LAA caseworkers and participants of the wider criminal justice system who have an interest in the schemes.

-The guidance reflects all Remuneration Regulation amendments in existence at the date of guidance publication (2017).
+The guidance reflects all Remuneration Regulation amendments in existence at 31 March 2016.

 Note that Very High Cost Cases (VHCC) are governed by an individual case contract.
 The contract will specify whether the VHCC or graduated fee is applicable.